-- 1. Pell book vouchers are reserved for first-time Pell eligible students. - 2. \$200 is the maximum Pell book voucher amount. - Pell checks are issued the last week of each quarter.
+- 1. Pell book vouchers are reserved for first-time Pell eligible students. - 2. \$200 or one-half the quarterly PELL award, whichever is less, is the maximum Pell book voucher amount. - Pell checks are issued the last week of each quarter.
 Students should reserve enough Pell funds to supplement HOPE book voucher funds to purchase books and supplies in future quarters.